Cross-Device Tracking: Linking Sessions Without Login

 Fraud Detection Applications

 Cross-device linking is particularly powerful for fraud detection.
-A fraudster who creates accounts on multiple devices can be identified when those devices share network characteristics.
+A fraudster running accounts across several browser profiles is identified when those profiles resolve to the same device underneath, or when the same signed identifier turns up behind two of the accounts.
 A stolen credit card used on a device that has never been associated with the cardholder's device graph triggers an immediate alert.

-We have seen fraud rings where a single operator uses dozens of virtual machines to create fake accounts.
-While each VM has a unique fingerprint, they all share the same underlying hardware characteristics and network profile.
-Our graph analysis connects them, exposing the entire ring from a single detected account.
+We have seen fraud rings where a single operator runs dozens of virtual machines to create fake accounts.
+Each VM presents a distinct browser fingerprint, but they are all hosted on the same physical hardware, and device resolution is what collapses them back onto one machine.
+That shared device node is the edge the graph is built on — it exposes the ring from a single detected account, without any appeal to a shared address.

 Privacy-Preserving Design